Cremation Costs Vary Significantly

 Not all cremation consumers want to limit their options for memorials and funerals simply by choosing cremation.
 Many prefer a traditional church funeral followed by cremation and others need the viewing time as part of their way to manage their grief.
 Viewing the body may allow the family and friends time to pay their respects and say goodbye and, in some instances, may be preferred religiously.

 Certainly, there are many reasons that you may wish to have your loved one’s body prepared for viewing and placed in something presentable and respectful for a viewing and/or a funeral prior to cremation.

 Most cremation providers have access to what is commonly known as a rental casket.
 The term,“rental casket” is a bit of a misnomer in the fact that you are actually renting the wooden outer casket shell only.
 You are purchasing the interior (insert) of the unit which is a corrugated cardboard liner intended to be cremated after it is removed from the outer wooden shell.
 Some providers will call this combination a viewing casket, chapel casket or any one of a number of names, but it is most likely the same concept as we have described here.

 Many years ago the casket manufacturers introduced new lines of caskets made specifically for cremation.
 They were made of many types of materials, including natural hardwood as well as engineered woods and composite woods.

-Although cremation caskets are still manufactured and distributed and sold by many funeral homes, the concept has failed horribly and, given the “green” movement of today, will likely be gone soon.
+Although cremation caskets are still manufactured, distributed and sold by many funeral homes, the concept has struggled.
 The cremation consumer simply doesn’t understand or accept the concept of purchasing a cremation casket and then cremating it within hours.
-After all, most people choose cremation for its simplicity and economy.
+After all, most people choose cremation for its simplicity and lower cost.